-This [item] is produced by the [requesting office].
-Tennessee Tech University is a constituent university of the Tennessee Board of Regents.
-TTU does not discriminate on the basis of race, color, national origin, sex (gender), disability (ability), or age in its programs and activities.
-The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of Diversity & Legal Affairs, PO Box 5164, Cookeville, TN 38505, 931-372-3016; email@example.com.
-[COLLEGE/OFFICE CODE]xxx-XXXX-XX
+Tennessee Technological University is a constituent university of the Tennessee Board of Regents.
+TTU does not discriminate against students, employees, or applicants for admission or employment on the basis of race, color, religion, creed, national origin, sex, sexual orientation, gender identity/expression, disability, age, status as a protected veteran, genetic information, or any other legally protected class with respect to all employment, programs and activities sponsored by TTU.
+The following person has been designated to handle inquiries regarding non-discrimination policies:.

 If, due to space limitations, the full statement will not fit on publications, you may use the following version.
 No further shortening is allowed.

 TTU is a constituent university of the Tennessee Board of Regents.
-TTU does not discriminate on the basis of race, color, national origin, sex, disability, or age.
-For inquiries regarding non-discrimination policies, contact firstname.lastname@example.org.
+TTU does not discriminate on the basis of race, color, religion, creed, national origin, sex, sexual orientation, gender identity/expression, disability, age,status as a protected veteran, genetic information, or any other legally protected class.
+For inquiries regarding non-discrimination policies, contact email@example.com.
+The TTU policy on nondiscrimination can be found at www.tntech.edu/aa.
 [COLLEGE/OFFICE CODE]xxx-XXXX-XX

 3. TENNESSEE BOARD OF REGENTS IDENTIFICATION In any major publications, such as annual reports or magazines, include a reference that TTU is part of the Tennessee Board of Regents.
 This mention is in addition to the first sentence of the publication statement.
 The publication must also carry a TBR graphic identifier (either the TBR seal or wordmark).